joxeankoret/multiav/README.md

 =======================

 MultiAV Python API.
-It can scan a file or directory with multiple AV engines simulataneously.
+It can scan a file or directory with multiple AV engines simultaneously.
 It uses, with the only exception of ClamAV, the command line AV scanners and extracts the malware names from the output of the command line tools (for ClamAV it uses the https://code.google.com/p/pyclamd/ extension).